e-nios/RNA-seq-QTL/README.md

 **Input File**: A string specifying the input phenotype file for the QTL analysis.
 For example **data.txt** (the path to the file is not required, provided that it is inside the working directory as described in  1.3.
 Prepare the working directory).

 ## 4. Estimating QTL Confidence Intervals
-If the user wishes to assess the CI of the QTL analysis performed in step 3.4, he/she is required to run the HAPPY Docker container with the following command:
+If the user wishes to assess the CI of the QTL peak from the analysis performed in step 3.4, he/she is required to run the HAPPY Docker container with the following command:
 ```
 $ sudo docker run -v <path/to/working/dir/>:/tmp enios/rnaseq-qtl:happy Rscript /mnt/simlocus.dock.R /tmp/CONDENSED <Chromosome> <Locus> <Chrom_Number> <Phenotype_Name> /tmp/<Input_File>
 ```